edwardzhou130/PolarSeg/README.md

 ```
 to train a SemanticKITTI segmentation PolarNet from scratch after dataset preparation.
 The code will automatically train, validate and early stop training process.

+Note that we trained our model on a single TITAN Xp which has 12 GB GPU memory.
+Training model on GPU with less memory would likely cause GPU out-of-memory.
+You will see the exception report if there is a OOM.
+In this case, you might want to train model with smaller quantization grid/ feature map via `python train.py --grid_size [320,240,32]`.

 ## Evaluate our pretrained model

 We also provide a pretrained SemanticKITTI PolarNet weight.